cdsre/renovate-runner/README.md

 ## Notes

 - Automerge is disabled globally in the base preset.
 Renovate will not auto-merge PRs of any type.
 If you want to enable automerge for a specific repo, add a per-repo renovate.json with appropriate packageRules.
+- Grouping: All minor and patch updates will be batched into a single PR named "all non-major dependencies".
+Major updates remain separate PRs (and multiple majors are separated by default due to `:separateMultipleMajorReleases`).
 - Safety limits are configured via `RENOVATE_PR_HOURLY_LIMIT` and `RENOVATE_PR_CONCURRENT_LIMIT`.
 - Add or remove managers and rules in `pre-sets/cdsre.json` to centrally change behavior across all onboarded repositories.